HACK the FBI review

 HACK the FBI Review

-HACK the FBI is an application created by Vestigial Development.
+HACK the FBI is an app by Vestigial Development.
 HACK the FBI was first published on .
-HACK the FBI is available on Steam.
+It is available on the following platforms: Steam.

 A short, tightly scripted hacking adventure revolving around the dangers of power and the vulnerable technology of our modern society.
 Recruit a team of hackers to save your brother from a vindictive prosecutor, and discover a secret agenda with a global reach.The game has 20+ beautifully rendered characters, each with their own flaws and motivations.
 Chat in chatrooms and over instant messenger, snoop on private emails and calendar appointments, scrutinize web browsing habits and purchase histories; NPCs are complete characters, each with explorable computers and visible activities.